 NOTE: A minor parent is under age 18.
-The rules in these instructions do not apply to an emancipated minor.
-Emancipation occurs when a dependent child marries or is a member of the U. S. Armed Forces or is declared emancipated by a court.
-(Declaration by a court rarely happens.)
+The rules in this policy do not apply to an emancipated minor.
+Emancipation occurs when a dependent child marries or is a member of the U.S. Armed Forces or is declared emancipated by a court

-When a dependent child becomes emancipated, the child is treated as an adult caretaker and can not receive Work First Family Assistance in the status of a child.
-For example, if a minor child marries and later returns to his/her parent's home before reaching age 18, the emancipated individual can not be included in the parent's WFFA case as a child.
+When a dependent child becomes emancipated, the child is treated as an adult caretaker and cannot receive Work First Cash Assistance (WFCA) in the status of a child.
+For example, if a minor child marries and later returns to their parent's home before reaching age 18, the emancipated individual cannot be included in the parent's WFCA case as a child.

-A minor parent is subject to all the eligibility requirements for Work First Family Assistance.
-Although a parent, the minor is still by Work First Family Assistance definition a dependent child and is, therefore, subject to additional requirements for staying in school and living with a parent or other adult.
+A minor parent is subject to all the eligibility requirements for Work First Cash Assistance.
+Although a parent, the minor is still by Work First Cash Assistance definition a dependent child and is subject to additional requirements for staying in school and living with a parent or other adult.
 The purpose of these requirements is to encourage and promote future independence.